-If you are experiencing any symptoms that may be indicative of spinal stenosis or if you believe you may be suffering from this condition, it is important to seek proper evaluation from a spine specialist.
-At New Jersey Spine Surgeons, our doctors will evaluate your symptoms and provide an accurate diagnosis following a physical examination, medical history, and any necessary imaging.
+If you are experiencing any symptoms that may be indicative of spinal stenosis or if you believe you may be suffering from this condition, it is important to seek proper evaluation from an orthopedic neck and spine specialist.
+At New Jersey Spine Surgeons, our spinal stenosis doctors will evaluate your symptoms and provide an accurate diagnosis following a physical examination, medical history, and any necessary imaging.
 An X-ray, magnetic resonance imaging (MRI), or computerized tomography (CT scan) with myelogram may be recommended to determine the severity of the condition and to detect any nerve-related issues.

 Imaging tests are used by New Jersey Spine Surgeons in order to look at your spine in detail to detect bone spurs and other spinal conditions that may be causing a narrowing of space in your spinal canal.